ehzhang/HELPq/README.md

 Q
 ====

-An extensible, customizable real-time queue system, built with meteor.
+An extensible, customizable real-time queue system, built with Meteor.

 To edit: